Randomized Matrix Decompositions using R: Randomized singular value decompositions

 \subsection{SVD example: Image compression}

 The singular value decomposition can be used to obtain a low-rank approximation of high-dimensional data.
 Image compression is a simple, yet illustrative example.
 The underlying structure of natural images can often be represented by a very sparse model.
 This means that images can be faithfully recovered from a relatively small set of basis functions.
-For demonstration, we use the following $1600 \times 1200$ grayscale image:

-A grayscale image may be thought of as a real-valued matrix $\mathbf{A} \in \mathbb{R}^{m\times n}$, where $m$ and $n$ are the number of pixels in the vertical and horizontal directions, respectively.
-To compress the image we need first decompose the matrix $\mathbf{A}$.
+For demonstration, we use the following $1600 \times 1200$ grayscale image: \begin{CodeChunk} \begin{CodeInput} R> data("tiger", package = "rsvd") R> image(tiger, col = gray(0:255 / 255)) \end{CodeInput} \end{CodeChunk} A grayscale image may be thought of as a real-valued matrix $\mathbf{A} \in \mathbb{R}^{m\times n}$, where $m$ and $n$ are the number of pixels in the vertical and horizontal directions, respectively.
+To compress the image we need to first decompose the matrix $\mathbf{A}$.
 The singular vectors and values provide a hierarchical representation of the image in terms of a new coordinate system defined by dominant correlations within rows and columns of the image.
 Thus, the number of singular vectors used for approximation poses a trade-off between the compression rate (i.e., the number of singular vectors to be stored) and the reconstruction fidelity.
 In the following, we use the arbitrary choice $k=100$ as target rank.
-First, the \proglang{R} base \code{svd()} function is used to compute the truncated singular value decomposition:

-The \code{svd()} function returns three objects: \code{u}, \code{v} and \code{d}.
+First, the \proglang{R} base \code{svd()} function is used to compute the truncated singular value decomposition: \begin{CodeChunk} \begin{CodeInput} R> k <- 100 R> tiger.svd <- svd(tiger, nu = k, nv = k) \end{CodeInput} \end{CodeChunk} The \code{svd()} function returns three objects: \code{u}, \code{v} and \code{d}.
 The first two objects are $m\times k$ and $n\times k$ arrays, namely the truncated left and right singular vectors.
-The vector \code{d} is comprised of the $min\{m,n\}$ singular values in descending order.
-Now, the dominant $k=100$ singular values are retained to approximate/reconstruct ($\mathbf{A}_k := \mathbf{U}_k\mathbf{D}_k\mathbf{V}_k^\top $) the original image:
+The vector \code{d} is comprised of the $\min\{m,n\}$ singular values in descending order.
+Now, the dominant $k=100$ singular values are retained to approximate/reconstruct ($\mathbf{A}_k := \mathbf{U}_k\mathbf{D}_k\mathbf{V}_k^\top $) the original image: \begin{CodeChunk} \begin{CodeInput} R> tiger.re <- tiger.svd$u R> image(tiger.re, col = gray(0:255 / 255)) \end{CodeInput} \end{CodeChunk} The normalized root mean squared error (nrmse) is a common measure for the reconstruction quality of images, computed as: \begin{CodeChunk} \begin{CodeInput} R> nrmse <- sqrt(sum((tiger - tiger.re) ** 2 ) / sum(tiger ** 2)) \end{CodeInput} \end{CodeChunk} Using only $k=100$ singular values/vectors, a reconstruction error as low as $12.1\%$ is achieved.
+This illustrates the general fact that natural images feature a very compact representation.
+Note, that the singular value decomposition is also a numerically reliable tool for extracting a desired signal from noisy data.
+The central idea is that the small singular values mainly represent the noise, while the dominant singular values represent the desired signal.